Caen's Lair

 "You don't have any obligations until tomorrow, right?
 Maybe you should go visit Cris.
 I'm sure he'll be eager to see you again."

 Tump looked up from his toast, eyebrows raised.
-He seriously doubted Cris wanted anything to do with him, but hell, he was already here.
+He seriously doubted Cris wanted anything to do with him, but hell, he was there anyway.
 Might as well start picking at old wounds now instead of later.

 "What about you, dear?"
 Miss Abbot was asking before he could reply.